Reckoning Plugin Edit or Workaround

 c.
 Come up with a way to override the 'post_status' param in a secondary plugin - not terribly difficult, but somewhat fragile if the plugin is updated in certain ways in the future

-#3 Updated by Luke Waltzer almost 5 years ago
+#3 Updated by Luke Waltzer over 5 years ago

 Thanks for taking a look at this, Boone!